linode/docs/docs/guides/applications/big-data/getting-started-with-rasa/index.md

 Rasa Open Source can be installed using the Pip package manager for Python 3.
 These next few sections show how to set up the prerequisites and install Rasa.

-Once the Rasa Open Source instance is installed, Rasa projects can be created, built, and run as needed.
+Once the Rasa Open Source software is installed, Rasa projects can be created, built, and run as needed.
 Keep reading further to see how to start a Rasa project, understand its parts, and deploy it to a Kubernetes cluster.

 {{< note >}}
-The official documentation for Rasa Open Source only lists Ubuntu as a supported Linux distribution.
+The official documentation for Rasa Open Source lists only Ubuntu as a supported Linux distribution.
 However, the steps in this tutorial have been successfully used to install Rasa Open Source on AlmaLinux, CentOS Stream, Debian, and Rocky Linux as well.
 {{< /note >}}

 ### Setting Up the Prerequisites